 The very idea of vocation is of fundamental importance to us at St David's.
-This is because, as people of faith, we believe that every person has a role to play in the world: that every one of us is called to engage with the world in a particular way that accords with who we are as individuals, and to use our skills and knowledge for the common good.
+This is because, as people of faith, we believe that every person has a role to play in the world: that every one of us is called to engage with the world in a particular way that accords with who we are as individuals and to use our skills and knowledge for the common good.
 To this end, we support learners in finding their vocation and exploring all options for progression on from St David's.
 For example, students will be able to engage with universities, employers, professionals and alumni through many events organised across the academic year, including: our annual Vocations Festival, Higher Education Fair, Jobs Fair and Apprenticeship Fair.
-Learners are encouraged to visit the 'Launchpad' (our Welsh Government-funded Employment and Enterprise Bureau) to access information, advice and guidance related to employability, entrepreneurship, careers and Higher Education from the Launchpad staff, as well as Careers Wales.
-In supporting our commitment to provide students with tailored support when choosing their next steps after College, we use Unifrog: an online careers platform available to all students.
+Learners are encouraged to visit the 'Launchpad' (our Welsh Government-funded Employment and Enterprise Bureau) to access information, advice and guidance related to employability, entrepreneurship, careers and Higher Education from the Launchpad staff.
+As part of our commitment to provide students with tailored support when choosing their next steps after College, we invest in an online careers platform, Unifrog.
+We also signpost learners to FutureLearn, Speakers for Schools and Springpod, as well as websites and services including UCAS and Careers Wales.

-Alongside their studies, we strongly encourage students to engage in careers and work-related experiences.
+Alongside their studies, we strongly encourage students to engage in careers and workrelated experiences.
 These experiences enable students to refine their transferable skills, to make informed choices on their chosen route for progression from College, and to stand out on their UCAS personal statements or on job applications.
-Through weekly bulletin emails, students are made aware of various opportunities, including: virtual and in-person work experience, career insight programmes, university open days, and employment/apprenticeship vacancies.
-We offer bespoke provision for students aspiring to pursue a future in Healthcare, Oxbridge, Medicine, Dentistry and Veterinary Medicine, and Law.
-Meanwhile, for those wishing to enter the world of work (either alongside College or afterwards), support with creating high-quality CVs, cover letters and applications, and interview preparation is provided through the 'Launchpad'.
+Through weekly bulletin emails, students are made aware of various opportunities, including: Inspiring Wales Skills Competitions, virtual and in-person work experience, career insight programmes, university open days, and employment/apprenticeship vacancies.
+In addition, we provide opportunities for those students wanting to become self-employed or start their own business either now or in the future.
+We also offer support through our links with Business Wales and Big Ideas Wales.
+We offer bespoke provision for students aspiring to pursue a future in Healthcare, Oxbridge, Medicine, Dentistry and Veterinary Medicine.
+Meanwhile, for those wishing to enter the world of work (either alongside College or afterward), support with creating high-quality CVs, cover letters and applications, and interview preparation is provided through the 'Launchpad'.

-In the Upper Sixth, to add to the support provided by the 'Launchpad', their Pastoral Tutor and Welsh Baccalaureate teacher, each student is allocated a Progression Mentor.
+In the Upper Sixth, to add to the support provided by the 'Launchpad', their Pastoral Tutor and Advanced Skills Baccalaureate Wales teacher, each student is allocated a Progression Mentor.
 A Progression Mentor's role is to help students to make informed decisions around progression and, if applicable, guide them through the university admissions process.
 This will include: advising them on course requirements, encouraging them to attend university open days and education fairs, marking drafts of personal statements, and supporting them to complete their online application form.